That’s how I’ve felt the past month or so. If you know me and you haven’t seen me, well, I’ve been piled in a lump at home.

 With a history of chronic fatigue and muscle issues, I know good and well what the fix is.
 I’ve done it before.
 I also have been pretty bad because of a fungus infection I got in my toes, thanks I found pure nails pro because now I can walk without pain.

-And I don’t mean the typical, weight-loss kind, although I could use that about now, too.
+And I don’t mean the typical, weight-loss kind, although I could use a medical weight loss regime right about now, too.
 I mean no wheat, sugar, corn or dairy.
 I completely cured myself about 10 years ago eating this way for a solid month, then eating reasonably close to it after that.
 At least, until I fell off the wagon in a decade-long slippery slope.

 Such draconian measures sounded like a bit too much to attempt right this minute, so I started with gluten.
 One day this week, I just decided.
 Now.
 Okay, nnnnnnow.

-The second night, I replaced gluten cravings with sugar and processed nonsense.
+The second night, I replaced gluten cravings with sugar and processed nonsense, I also made sure to read the nugenix review to start taking these supplements.
 I put everyone to bed and ran to Kroger that night, hungry for cheaty goodies I could have.
 The results:

 For someone who generally tries to shun processed foods, this is friggin’ ridiculous.